 Several studies support the hypothesis that collagen molecules have substantial freedom to move within the fibril.
-13C nuclear magnetic resonance studies have shown that the polypeptide backbone of the collagen molecule is free to reorient within a fully hydrated collagen fibril in less than 0.1 milliseconds (38).
-These motions are not observed in dry fibrils or in mineralized collagen fibrils, and are not affected by covalent cross links at the N and C termini of the collagen molecule (38).
+13C nuclear magnetic resonance studies have shown that the polypeptide backbone of the collagen molecule is free to reorient within a fully hydrated collagen fibril in less than 0.1 ms (38).
+These motions are not observed in dry fibrils or in mineralized collagen fibrils and are not affected by covalent crosslinks at the N and C termini of the collagen molecule (38).
 Atomic force microscopy studies further show that collagen molecules are free to move relative to their neighbors when the fibril is bent or folded (8).
-Finally, recent studies show that a 3 kDa fluorescently labeled dextran can diffuse along the length of the collagen fibril (39).
-Diffusion of such a relatively large molecule within the fibril is consistent with the present observation that BGP can freely access all of the water within the collagen fibril, and futher supports the hypothesis that individual collagen molecules have substantial freedom to move in the lateral plane of the fibril.
+Finally, recent studies show that a 3-kDa fluorescently labeled dextran can diffuse along the length of the collagen fibril (39).
+Diffusion of such a relatively large molecule within the fibril is consistent with the present observation that BGP can freely access all of the water within the collagen fibril, and further supports the hypothesis that individual collagen molecules have substantial freedom to move in the lateral plane of the fibril.

 Why are fetuin and albumin completely excluded from the volume of water that lies within the collagen fibril?
-As is apparent in the model shown in Figure 4, molecules the size of albumin (~60 Å diameter) and fetuin (probably > 60 Å diameter, owing to the fact that it is 25% carbohydrate) are far too large to be accommodated within the collagen fibril without crowding collagen molecules in the lateral plane (see Figure 4) and substantially reducing their freedom of motion (entropy).
+As is apparent in the model shown in Fig. 4, molecules the size of albumin (\sim 60 Å diameter) and fetuin (probably >60 Å diameter, because of the fact that it is 25% carbohydrate) are far too large to be accommodated within the collagen fibril without crowding collagen molecules in the lateral plane (see Fig. 4) and substantially reducing their freedom of motion (entropy).

-Impact of demineralization on the size, shape, and water content of bone.
-Our next objective was to determine the size exclusion characteristics of the collagen matrix of bone, and to accomplish this goal it was clear that it would be first necessary to remove mineral from bone collagen, since the presence of mineral is an obvious barrier to the penetration of molecules into collagen.
+Impact of Demineralization on the Size, Shape, and Water Content of Bone-Our next objective was to determine the size exclusion characteristics of the collagen matrix of bone, and to accomplish this goal it was clear that it would be first necessary to remove mineral from bone collagen, because the presence of mineral is an obvious barrier to the penetration of molecules into collagen.
 Experiments were accordingly carried out to determine the effect of demineralization on the water content and shape of bone.
-These experiments showed that bone shape and volume are not affected when an intact steer bone segment is demineralized in 0.6 N HCl at 20°C (Supplemental Figure A), or when a sample of ground steer bone sand is demineralized in 10% formic acid at 4°C (Table 5).
+These experiments showed that bone shape and volume are not affected when an intact steer bone segment is demineralized in 0.6 N HCl at 20 °C (supplemental Fig. A) or when a sample of ground steer bone sand is demineralized in 10% formic acid at 4 °C (Table 5).
 These experiments also showed that demineralization of bone consistently replaced mineral with a comparable volume of water (Tables 3 and 5).
-These observations are logically connected, since the absence of a change in bone volume associated with the removal of mineral requires that the volume occupied by mineral be replaced with an equivalent volume of water.
-To our knowledge, the present study is the first to show that demineralization of bone replaces mineral with a comparable volume of water.
+These observations are logically connected, because the absence of a change in bone volume associated with the removal of mineral requires that the volume occupied by mineral be replaced with an equivalent volume of water.
+To our knowledge, this study is the first to show that demineralization of bone replaces mineral with a comparable volume of water.

 Several investigators have studied the effects of the reverse process, normal bone mineralization, on bone structure.
-In his seminal studies on bone, Robinson presented evidence that the collagenous matrix is first formed in its final shape and volume, and then mineralized, and that the deposition of mineral is associated with the loss of a comparable volume of water from the collagenous bone matrix (1.3).Subsequent studies of bones with differing degrees of mineralization further showed that, for a fixed amount of bone collagen matrix, there is an inverse correlation between mineral content and water content (4).
+In seminal studies on bone, Robinson and co-workers (1, 3) presented evidence that the collagenous matrix is first formed in its final shape and volume, and then mineralized, and that the deposition of mineral is associated with the loss of a comparable volume of water from the collagenous bone matrix.
+Subsequent studies of bones with differing degrees of mineralization further showed that, for a fixed amount of bone collagen matrix, there is an inverse correlation between mineral content and water content (4).